 Unlike traditional project management, creative project management is for the purpose of producing artistic content.
 Here, you mostly work with a creative team such as art directors, copywriters, and designers rather than engineers, software developers, and others.

 If you’re a creative project manager, you’ll organize and plan your project timelines, budgets, and the scope of work to be done.
 You act as the link between your creative team and your client to come up with expectations and project objectives.
 You'll also monitor the progress, making sure everything’s going to plan.
+Sure, you can utilize a project management app, but the skills of a successful project manager extend beyond that.

 Here are the characteristics of a creative project manager: